frankcsquared/twitter-sentiment-analysis/README.md

 # Twitter Sentiment Analysis Using LSTM

-Run in Google Colab on Kaggle dataset with Kaggle API Key: https://www.kaggle.com/datasets/kazanova/sentiment140.
+Run in Google Colab on Kaggle dataset.
+Ensure you accept the rules of the Kaggle data at: https://www.kaggle.com/datasets/kazanova/sentiment140 and use your Kaggle API key.